- In premodern epistemology, all warrants rely on a correspondence epistemology: the assumption that the truth of declarations is publicly accessible.

 Truth is the sine qua non of all of our declarations.
-The title I finally chose for my book acknowledges that.
-What Makes Anything True, Good, Beautiful?
-Challenges to Justification focuses on what I think is the key question in all of our truth claims: exactly what is it that gives them the quality we call truth?
+Exactly what is it that gives them the quality we call truth?
 I won’t get all epistemological here.
-But even at the broadest level, it should be clear that the “maker” of truth in a truth claim lies not in the claim itself but in some relation between the claim and …what?
-Let us call that relationship the truth claim’s warrant, validation, or justification.
-In form, the sentence explaining that relationship goes something like this: my truth claim is true if and only if it is warranted.
-But warranted how?… by what?
+But even at the broadest level, it should be clear that the “maker” of truth in a truth claim lies not in the declaration itself or in the passion of the speaker but in some relation between the claim and …what?
+Let us call that relationship the declaration’s warrant, validation, or justification.
+In form, the sentence explaining that relationship goes something like this: my declarative sentence is true if and only if it is warranted by X.

-Can you already see the wooly mammoth in the room?
+Can you already see what necessarily must follow such thinking?
 If our truth, goodness, and beauty claims were innocuous; if toleration were an unlimited good; or if laws, religion, or cultural disputes never produced unpleasant discord, then we might all applaud a world of six billion virtual circles.
 But stop and listen for a moment.
 Do you hear that cacophony?
 That is dispute and it is everywhere: among individuals, economic classes, nations, religions, political parties, races, and genders.
 And every angry tone, every shouted word, every clenched fist lays down some claim to truth, goodness, or beauty.
 What do correspondentists and coherentists have to say to each other when their understandings of what makes these terms true are so very different?
 The virtual circle is a core truth claim of our zeitgeist, yet its premises are splintered by the simple and painful truth that we disagree.